takirala/dcos-docs-site/pages/services/beta-dcos-monitoring/0.3.0/operations/grafana/grafana-ui/index.md

 By default, the Admin user credentials for Grafana are `admin:admin`.

-The user can choose to configure the Admin user credentials by setting `grafana.admin_credentials`.
+You can configure the Admin user credentials by setting `grafana.admin_credentials`.

 ```bash
 dcos security secrets create --value=<ADMIN_USERNAME> adminusername